embvm/embvm-demo/README.md

 # Embedded Virtual Machine Demo Application

 This repository contains the definition for the Embedded VM demo application.
 This program interacts with a time-of-flight sensor and an OLED display.
-It currently runs on an nRF52840 Development Kit and a host machine using an Aardvark adapter.
+It currently runs on an nRF52840 Development Kit, an STM32L4 Nucleo board, and a host machine using an Aardvark adapter.

+Currently, the nRF52 DK example is only enabled when the `enable-threading` option is set to `true`.
+The STM32L4 example is only enabled when the `enable-threading` option is set to `false`.

 ## Table of Contents